wacncontent/CustomizeTool/output/articles/app-service-web/storage-nodejs-use-table-storage-web-site.md

 ## Overview

-This tutorial shows you how to use Table service provided by Azure Data Management to store and access data from a [node] application hosted in [Azure Websites](/documentation/services/web-sites/) Web Apps.
+This tutorial shows you how to use Table service provided by Azure Data Management to store and access data from a [node] application hosted in [Azure Web App](/documentation/services/web-sites/) Web Apps.
 This tutorial assumes that you have some prior experience using node and [Git].

 You will learn: